LucaDP07/mad-libs/README.md

 **UX**
 - - -

 The game is designed for kids and motivates them to think ouside the box when it comes to parts of speech.
 At the same time the game provides a fun way to use different words.
-Even though, the main target are children between 6 and 12 years old, adults as well can play and have fun with their kids or even by themself.
+Even though the main target are children between 6 and 12 years old, adults as well can play and have fun with their kids or even by themself.

 **User Stories**